yangao07/abPOA/README.md

 The numbers inside the nodes are the node IDs.
 The numbers on the edges are the edge weights.
 `S` and `E` are the auxiliary start and end nodes that have no sequence bases.

-Make sure you have `dot` installed beforing using abPOA to generate the plot.
+Make sure you have `dot` installed before using abPOA to generate the plot.
 For Linux/Unix systems: `sudo apt-get install graphviz`.

 ## <a name="description"></a>Algorithm description